vanu888/HMMSystem/README.md

    cd HMMSystem

 ## Credits
 The PNG images used in this project were sourced from free-to-use platforms.
-For more details, see the [CREDITS.txt](CREDITS.txt) file.
+For more details, see the [credits.txt](credits.txt) file.

 ## License